Official-Husko/f95-notify/README.md

 ---

-**Note:** F95 Notifier is an independent project and is not affiliated with or endorsed by F95Zone.
+**Note:** F95 Notify is an independent project and is not affiliated with or endorsed by F95Zone.

 ---